danrobi11/mpv-appimage/README.md

 *Disclaimer: This is an unofficial build.
 For official releases and support, please refer to the [mpv project](https://mpv.io/).*

+This repository contains a script for building the Claws-Mail-4.3.0-x86_64.AppImage.
+The script was created with assistance from Grok 3, an AI developed by xAI (https://grok.com).
+While efforts have been made to ensure the script functions correctly, it is provided "as is" without any warranties or guarantees of performance, reliability, or compatibility.
+Users are responsible for testing and verifying the script's output before use.
+Neither the repository owner nor xAI is liable for any issues, damages, or data loss that may arise from using this script or the resulting AppImage.
 ---

 *This README is based on information available as of March 14, 2025.*